 Citizens plays an important role in the provision of property insurance coverage for Florida residents unable to find coverage in the private market.
-Ten consecutive seasons without hurricane activity affecting Florida has given Citizens an opportunity to accumulate resources in preparation for future storms.
-Citizens has significant financial resources as of the end of 2015, with estimated combined surplus of approximately \$7.5 billion.
-In addition to its surplus, Citizens' financial resources also include pre-event debt totaling approximately \$4.2 billion that provides liquidity, and a risk transfer program that transfers approximately \$3.9 billion through traditional reinsurance markets and the capital markets, and approximately \$3.1 billion through the Florida Hurricane Catastrophe Fund (FHCF).
+Eleven consecutive seasons without major hurricane losses has given Citizens an opportunity to accumulate resources in preparation for future storms.
+Citizens has significant financial resources as of the end of 2016, with estimated combined surplus of approximately \$7.4 billion.
+In addition to its surplus, Citizens' financial resources also include pre-event debt totaling \$3.2 billion that provides liquidity, and a risk transfer program that transfers approximately \$2.5 billion through traditional reinsurance markets and the capital markets, and approximately \$2.7 billion through the Florida Hurricane Catastrophe Fund (FHCF).